meriosol/etr/README.md

  - cassandra-cql
  - solr-direct

-### Some notable features touched there:
+### Some notable features touched in persistence modules:
  - Transaction support.
  - Auto-incremented PKs.
  - Java enum handling.
  - Date fields.
  - Many-to-one entity relationships (event->category).
- - Different databases (only runtime dependencies on them).
+ - Different databases (only runtime dependencies on them as mandatory feature).
  - Configuration (e.g. DB connection settings).
+The lesser hard-coded params the better(but as this is research project, no ideal "configure all" is expected).
  - DDL and DML scripts for sample tables/cores and basic data load.
  - Versions quick pic: Java SE7, JDBC 4, JPA 2, Spring 4.0.+, Mybatis 3.2.+, Hibernate 4.3.+, MySQL 5+, Postgres 9+, Cassandra 2+, Solr 4.7+.

-> NOTE: For SQL DBs persistence combination **hibernate-spring-jpa-annotations** looks like contain the least configuration and boilerplate code as it can be seen from that subproject.
+> NOTE: For SQL DBs persistence combination **etr-hibernate-spring-xml** looks like contains the least configuration and boilerplate code as it can be seen from that subproject.

 ## Performance metrics
 If you perform tests for e.g. **apistudy** module, you notice JSON constructs in log file, like this one: